ibois-epfl/augmented-carpentry/CONTRIBUTING.md

 * `sectorNum` Number of sectors of the cylinder.
 Can call `GetSectorNum(radius)` to get the default value. -->

 ### CTesting
 When necessary, c++ testing is done by using CTest.
-Important/critical features (e.g., correcting functioning of graphics with OpenGL and Glfw) needs testing to be written (this is usefull for e.g., GitHub Actions).
-Such tests can be extracted from the main source code and integrated in a seperate section: cmake testing.
+Important/critical features (e.g., correcting functioning of graphics with OpenGL and Glfw) needs testing to be written (this is useful for e.g., GitHub Actions).
+Such tests can be extracted from the main source code and integrated in a separate section: cmake testing.

 To add a new test do as follow.